Improvised explosive device: Nigeria

 Boko Haram are using IEDs during their insurgency.

 Pakistan

 Taliban and other insurgent groups use IEDs against police, military, security forces, and civilian targets.

 Russia

 IEDs have also been popular in Chechnya, where Russian forces were engaged in fighting with rebel elements.
 While no concrete statistics are available on this matter, bombs have accounted for many Russian deaths in both the First Chechen War (1994–1996) and the Second (1999–2009).

 Somalia

 Al Shabaab is using IEDs during the Somali Civil War.

 Syria

 During the Syrian Civil War, militant insurgents were using IEDs to attack buses, cars, trucks, tanks and military convoys.
 Additionally, the Syrian Air Force has used barrel bombs to attack targets in cities and other areas.
 Such barrel bombs consist of barrels filled with high explosives, oil, and shrapnel, and are dropped from helicopters.

 Along with mines and IEDs, ISIL also used VBIEDs in Syria, including during 2017 Aleppo suicide car bombing.
+See also: Improvised artillery in the Syrian civil war.